bitloops/bitloops-language/examples/README.md

 </br>
 </br>

-By following this pattern, you're able to optimize the processes for data retrival, as well as the processes for data processing.
+By following this pattern, you're able to optimize the processes for data retrieval, as well as the processes for data processing.
 This enables much easier horizontal scaling, better performance and improved user experience.

 Maybe most importantly, CQRS improves data consistency by ensuring that write operations are always handled in a consistent and reliable manner.
 This can lead to fewer errors and a more reliable application overall.